sshh12/multi_token/README.md

     @torch.no_grad()
     def forward(self, encoded_values: List[torch.Tensor]) -> List[torch.Tensor]:
-        # encode preprocessed values into the format that will be fed into the projector
+        # encode `preprocess_row` output values into the format that will be fed into the projector
 ```

 </details>